civilservicelgbt/civilservicelgbt.github.io/_events/2025-09-24-cs-lgbt-network-payday-social-cardiff.md

 As ever, we'll be meeting at Mrs Potts' Chocolate House on St Mary Street from 16:30 onwards, moving on to a bar by around 18:30 - 19:00.

 LGBTQ+ civil servants from both the Welsh and UK Governments are all welcome to join us (as well as our Scottish and Irish colleagues, if you’re in town).
-Please also feel free to bring along your supportive partners, family and friends!

 Mrs Potts’ Chocolate House is wheelchair accessible (except for the bathroom, which is down a flight of stairs) and serves a range of hot and cold soft drinks plus cakes and other desserts.
 Vegan, gluten-free and non-dairy options are all available.